CesareIurlaro/clips-project/README.md

 **2. MI**: subgraph with Milan (MI), Rome (RM), Naples (NA), Bari (BA) and Reggio Calabria (RC).
 We meet Milan object A needs using two vans (`vehicle_4` and `vehicle_5`) which are located in RM and by plane (`vehicle_7`) located in MI.

-The original subproblem was divided into:
+The original subproblem has been divided into:

 - Transfer of type A goods from RC to NA,
 - Transfer of 10 A goods to MI,